f5devcentral/aws-deployments/README.md

 ### Usage:

 1) To create a new environment, use the init.yml playbook with the inventory provided as part of this repository.
 This will initialize the set of inventory and ansible variables necessary for deployment.
-After execution of this playbook, inspect '~/vars/f5aws/env/<b>env_name</b>'
+After execution of this playbook, inspect '~/vars/f5aws/env/<b>env_name</b>'.
+The full_key_path parameter may include a . extension (e.g. ".pem")

  ```./bin/f5aws init <your env> --extra-vars '{"deployment_model": "standalone-per-zone", "region": "eu-west-1", "full_key_path": "/full/path/to/your/key", "zones": ["eu-west-1a","eu-west-1b"],"bigip_rest_password": "****"}'```